Tonight (PinkPantheress song)

 "Tonight" is a song by British singer and songwriter PinkPantheress.
 It was released through Warner Records on 4 April 2025 as the lead single from her second mixtape, Fancy That (2025).
 PinkPantheress wrote and produced the song with Aksel Arvid and Count Baldor.
 Musically, "Tonight" is a dance, dance-pop, house, and bassline track that features synthesisers and four-on-the-floor beats.
-It samples orchestral arrangements and strings from Panic! at the Disco's song "Do You Know What I'm Seeing?" from their album Pretty.
-Odd.
+It samples orchestral arrangements and strings from Panic! at the Disco's song "Do You Know What I'm Seeing?"
 (2008), written by Brendon Urie, Ryan Ross, Spencer Smith, and Jon Walker.
 In the lyrics, the song's narrator makes sexual advances towards her crush.

-Music critics generally praised "Tonight" for its production and PinkPantheress's vocal performance.
+Music critics generally praised "Tonight" for its production and PinkPantheress's vocal performance; Slant Magazines staff named it the best song of 2025.
 Commercially, the track reached the national charts of Ireland and the United Kingdom.
-The music video for "Tonight", directed by Charlotte Rutherford, depicts PinkPantheress and her friends hosting a rowdy party at a manor house, where they kiss passionately and engage in pillow fights.
+The song's music video depicts PinkPantheress and her friends hosting a rowdy party at a manor house, where they kiss passionately and engage in pillow fights.
 The period drama–inspired video contains various fashion and aesthetic choices that evoke the Regency era and the television series Bridgerton.
+It received nominations at the UK Music Video Awards and the Electronic Dance Music Awards.
 PinkPantheress included "Tonight" in the set list of her third concert tour, An Evening With...
-PinkPantheress (2025), and performed it at several other events.
+PinkPantheress (2025–2026), and performed it at several other events.

 Background and release

 PinkPantheress released her debut mixtape, To Hell with It, on 15 October 2021, followed by her debut studio album, Heaven Knows, on 10 November 2023.
 She revealed that she was working on new music in July 2024, before cancelling her remaining 2024 concerts to focus on her health.
 She tweeted images of herself in a studio in January 2025, writing, "Oh, we are soooo back! [...]
 Thanks for waiting on me".
 In an interview with Mixmag in March of that year, she said that she had been writing about "letting expectations go" and "trying to strike a balance between being a pop star and also being experimental".

 PinkPantheress released "Tonight" digitally on 4 April 2025 as the lead single from her second mixtape, Fancy That (2025).
 Warner Records promoted the song to Italian radio airplay on 11 April 2025.
-On 10 October 2025, a remix featuring English singer Jade Thirlwall along with two remixes by Basement Jaxx and Joe Goddard were released as part of Fancy Thats remix edition Fancy Some More.
+On 10 October 2025, a remix featuring English singer Jade Thirlwall and two remixes by Basement Jaxx and Joe Goddard were released as part of Fancy Some More?, the remix edition of Fancy That.
 "Tonight" reached the national charts of the United Kingdom (35) and Ireland (88).
 In the United States, the track peaked at number 5 on the Hot Dance/Pop Songs chart and number 25 on the Bubbling Under Hot 100 Singles chart.
 "Tonight" also reached number 7 on the New Zealand Hot Singles chart, number 12 on the Japan Hot Overseas chart, and number 65 on the Lithuania Airplay chart.